LeevesC/PythonB_course/README.md

 - Change the current file position
     - seek() a number representing the position to set the current file stream position.
 - Writing to a file
-    - write() depends on the way of opening the file, 'w' overwrite any existing content, 'a' append to the end of the file.
+    - write(str) depends on the way of opening the file, 'w' overwrite any existing content, 'a' append to the end of the file.
+    - writelines([str, str, str]) Note the type of arguments between write() and writelines().

 ### **csv**
 - open csv file (same above)